-Oliver Xu is currently pursuing a Master of Music in Percussion at The Juilliard School, where he studies with Daniel Druckman.
-He recently graduated with a Bachelor of Music in Percussion Performance as a Lois S. Rogers Scholar from the Eastman School for Music, where he studied with Michael Burritt, James Ross, Charles Ross, and Rich Thompson.
-As a soloist, he has been recognized with various awards such as the Performer’s Certificate at Eastman and the Youth Jury Prize at the TROMP International Percussion Competition, where he was a semi-finalist.
-This past November, he was selected as one of six semi-finalists at the 74th Geneva International Music Competition.
+Oliver Xu is currently pursuing a Master of Music in Percussion at The Juilliard School, where he studies with Daniel Druckman and Javier Diaz.
+In the last year, he has won the Percussive Arts Society Solo Artist Competition and the Great Plains International Marimba Competition.
+He has also been recognized with various awards such as the Performer’s Certificate at Eastman and the Youth Jury Prize at the TROMP International Percussion Competition.
+In November of 2019, he was selected as one of six semi-finalists at the 74th Geneva International Music Competition.

+He graduated with a Bachelor of Music in Percussion Performance as a Lois S. Rogers Scholar from the Eastman School for Music, where he studied with Michael Burritt, James Ross, Charles Ross, and Rich Thompson.
 Oliver also received a Bachelor of Science in Computer Science from the University of Rochester as a Dual Degree student.
 He was awarded the Robert L. Wells Prize by the Hajim School of Engineering, which recognizes excellence in both engineering and humanities.